AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 # Learner App for mobiles and tablets

-Read this article to know how to download Captivate Prime Learner app for smartphones and tablets.
+Read this article to know how to download Learning Manager Learner app for smartphones and tablets.
 Learn how to consume courses using your mobile or tablet.

 ## Overview {#overview}

-Captivate Prime app for learners is available for both Android phone users and iPhone users.
-Go to either Google Play Store (Android OS) or iTunes (macOS), and download the Captivate Prime app.
+Learning Manager app for learners is available for both Android phone users and iPhone users.
+Go to either Google Play Store (Android OS) or iTunes (macOS), and download the Learning Manager app.

 After you download and install this app, log in to the app using your learner credentials.
-When you open the Captivate Prime mobile app, the following screen is displayed by default.
+When you open the Learning Manager mobile app, the following screen is displayed by default.

 ![](assets/1.png)